blockspacer/flex_docs/blog/_docs/flextool.md

 permalink: /flextool/
 ---

-## TODO

-that page in development
+flextool is a transpiler that extends C++ for new introspection, reflection and compile-time execution.

 ## For contibutors

-Fell free to open GitHub Issue if you know how to improve that page
+Fell free to open [GitHub Issue](https://github.com/blockspacer/flextool/issues) if you know how to improve that page